devhl-labs/DBAutomatorStandard/README.md

 ## Configuring Your Classes
 The Register method returns a RegisteredClass object.
 Use this object to configure table names, columns names, primary keys, and database generated columns.
 You may also decorate your class with attributes.
 This library uses five attributes: Key, NotMapped, TableName, ColumnName, and AutoIncrement.
 The library will also work with views so you can easily get joins working.

+## Change Tracking
+To enable change tracking, modify your class to inherit DbObject.
+This will give your class a Save method.
+When called, this method will either insert or update the object into your database.
+If no changes were made, no action will occur.

 ## Callbacks
 Your classes can optionally implement the IDBEvent interface.
 This will add callbacks in your POCO when the library inserts, updates, deletes, or selects your object.